-Departmental and grade management is responsible for ensuring vigilance in monitoring and managing probationers and agreement officers, observing their performance, abilities and potential, and enforcing suitability standards.
+Departmental and grade management is responsible for ensuring vigilance in monitoring and managing probationers and agreement officers, observing their performance, capabilities, potential and conduct, and enforcing suitability standards.
 Stringent standards are applied to ensure that only those recruits who are considered suitable in all respects are offered permanent terms and those who are unsuitable will not be offered further appointment.

 Departmental and grade management is also provided with greater flexibility to consider, having regard to job requirements, operational needs, experience level and other circumstances of the grade concerned, on whether, when and how to expand the pool of candidates to other grades in the Civil Service or to outside candidates.
 This helps to widen the pool of candidates for selection to fill vacancies in higher ranks, and to bring in skills, expertise and experience otherwise not available within the department and grade where necessary and appropriate.